GNINNUR/espa-cloud-masking/cfmask/README.md

 * Top of Atmosphere Reflectance
 * Brightness Temperature

-These products can be generated using the [L8_SR](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
+These products can be generated using the [Surface Reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.

-This cloud masking product is currently available in the [ESPA](https://espa.cr.usgs.gov) processing system as part of the Surface Reflectance product.
+This cloud masking product is currently available in the [ESPA](https://espa.cr.usgs.gov) processing system as part of the Surface Reflectance product, as well as individually selectable.

 ### Data Postprocessing
 After compiling the [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter) libraries and tools, the `convert_espa_to_gtif` and `convert_espa_to_hdf` command-line tools can be used to convert the ESPA internal file format to HDF or GeoTIFF.
 Otherwise the data will remain in the ESPA internal file format, which includes each band in the ENVI file format (i.e. raw binary file with associated ENVI header file) and an overall XML metadata file.